-Medical assistants and office technicians are a vital part of most health care teams.
+Medical assistants are a vital part of most health care teams.
 They help doctors, nurses and other medical professionals by working with patients or handling various tasks around the office.

 Usually, they’re the people who call you from the waiting room, greet you, ask why you’re visiting, and show you to your room.
 They spend a lot of time caring for patients one-on-one, doing things like drawing blood, giving injections, taking vital signs, delivering medication, and educating them about how to follow up.
 Sometimes, they even assist in minor surgeries or hold management positions.